 When Will We Write?
-The Spring Gateless Writing retreat starts the evening of Thursday, April 12th 2017 at 5:30 pm and continues until Sunday, April 15th at 2:00 pm.
-This part of New England is breathtaking with miles of unspoiled coastline just a few minutes away.
-This retreat features our own private farm-to-table chef, daily Reiki and Thai head massage, and our own bodyworker to move the blocks out of the body while you are blowing through them on the page.
+The Spring Gateless Writing retreat starts the evening of Thursday, September 27th 2018 at 5:30 pm and continues until Sunday, September 30 at 2:00 pm.
+This part of New England is breathtaking in the early fall with miles of unspoiled coastline We will be cooked for by our own private farm-to-table chef, and receive daily Reiki and Thai head massage.
+A bodyworker will be on hand to move blocks out of the body while you are blowing your work wide open on the page.

 Gateless Retreats change lives.
 I loved every minute of it. -Daisy Florin, Greenwich, CT.

 Where Will We Write?
 For four days, we will be writing in one of the most beautiful spots in the country.
-Our retreat house is set in the quintessential New England town of Guilford, CT, on the shore of Long Island Sound.
+Our retreat house is an osprey overlook set high up on the shores of sacred Indian Cove.
 Guilford has been voted one of the prettiest towns in New England by major media outlets including Yankee Magazine and Buzz Feed.
 Meryl Streep and Tommy Lee Jones have turned heads while filming on the green.
-Just minutes away from our retreat house, you will find the startling beauty of miles of preserved marshes and beach land (kayaks included with the retreat house).
-The house, a mid-century Colonial, has plenty of nooks and crannies to cozy up in.
+Just minutes away, you will find the startling beauty of miles of preserved marshes and beach land (kayaks included with the retreat house).
+The house, a state-of-the art contemporary beauty, has plenty of nooks and crannies to cozy up in.

 Gateless plugged me back in and brought me back to myself and the writer I know I can be.
 When I came to retreat, I felt like I wasn't "ready,” and didn't have enough of my work solidified.
 What was surprising was that I could dive so deep into writing so quickly and easily.
 It wasn't the wrought, upward climb I feared, it was heaven on earth for writers. -Terri Trespicio, New York, NY.